 1. Wash your towels with hot water and 1 cup of white vinegar, (don’t use any detergents or fabric softeners).

-2. Run the towels for the second time with 1/2 cup baking soda and hot water, (again, no detergent or fabric softener).
+2. Run the towels through a second wash with 1/2 cup baking soda and hot water, (again, no detergent or fabric softener).

 3. Dry your towels on the hottest setting until thoroughly dry.
 You can also hang them outside in the sun for additional freshening.

 If the ‘off’ smell persists, run through this method again.
 This time use 2 cups of vinegar and let the towels soak in the hot water/vinegar bath for a few hours before continuing with the process.

 Both vinegar and baking soda ‘strip’ the soap and fabric softener residue from your towels.
 Fabric softener in particular coats the fibers of your towels with chemical oils, making it difficult to get your towels truly clean.
 Vinegar not only strips residue, but it also acts as a fabric softener and it’s so much cheaper.